Business strategy lessons from history.

 →Mathias RyffelEntrepreneurial Technologist: Building and Scaling Digital Platforms from Switzerland to Silicon Valley. - 1990 — Present

-→Evan WallaceCo-founder of Figma, architected the core real-time collaborative technology that revolutionized design software. - 1990 — Present
+→Evan WallaceCo-founder and CTO (early) of Figma, a pivotal figure in real-time collaborative design software. - 1990 — Present

 →John CollisonCo-founder and President of Stripe, a financial infrastructure platform revolutionizing online payments. - 1992 — Present